-The curriculum can be broken down to national, the wider curriculum (structured and
+The curriculum can be broken down to national, the wider curriculum (structured and unstructured) and the curriculum that children and young people get from their peers.

 The safer perimeter should be characterized by a single point of entry into schools - Andrew makes a point of trying to gain entry to schools without making himself known to the office staff.
 His accounts of how easy it was to get into many schools were hair raising and he was often assisted by helpful children!